-- You cannot create a location object at the master location list level.
+- You can't create a location object at the primary location list level.
 You can only create a location object within the city location level.

-- You cannot edit or delete any master location lists.
+- You can't edit or delete any primary location lists.

 - Location filtering applies only to the table you are viewing.
 For example, if you are viewing the country locations, you can only search or filter by country names.
 Similarly, if you are viewing city locations, you can only search or filter by city name.

 - You can filter locations by name and partial names (minimum two characters).

 - Select the Groups tab.
 Tabs remember the page on which you last worked, so select the tab again to ensure you're on the Groups page.

 - Click the Locations tab.

 Select a default primary location list (that is, a city) in which to